-Start at the Apollo Bay tourist info then along the grass past the playground, golf course, Barham River around the ocean beach, past the harbour, along the beach and back to the skate park.
+This is a wonderful walk around Apollo Bay that includes a playground, past the golf course, Barham River around the ocean beach, along the harbour and the beach and back via the skate park.

 About 1,200 permanent residents live in Apollo Bay , but the population swells to 15,000 over the summer holidays.
 Whether it is the middle of winter or the peak of summer, walking is the best way to get around.
 Although the surrounding hills are quite steep, the township and beaches leading to nearby towns of Marengo and Skenes Creek are relatively flat.

 The Gadubanud or Katabanut known to the Europeans as the King Parrot People are the traditional owners of the Apollo Bay area and much of the Otways.
 The Cape now Cape Otway Cape Otway was 'discovered' by Europeans when Lieutenant James Grant surveyed the Victorian coast sailing the Lady Nelson in 1800.
 Several years after sealers and whalers worked in the region and the Henty Brothers whaling station was set up at Point Bunbury on the west end of the bay, the Apollo Bay Golf Course now stands on this land.

 The land was originally called Krambruk which was an Aboriginal word for Sandy Place, then around 1877 the Europeans renamed it to Middleton, twenty or so years later the name again changed the name to Apollo Bay after the schooner called Apollo sailed by Captain Loutit in 1845 which used the bay as a refuge on a trip between Melbourne and Warrnambool.